-The DOT4D grants programme has an explicit focus on supporting curriculum transformation efforts at the University of Cape Town (UCT) and advancing the social justice agenda in terms of addressing intersectionality and improving access to learning materials.
+DOT4D implementation activity is focused on supporting open textbook development initiatives at the University of Cape Town (UCT) that drive curriculum transformation and advance a social justice agenda in terms of addressing intersectionality and improving access to learning materials.

 support authoring and collaboration processes;